 Through Employment & Social Development Canada, the student work placement program will provide up to 50% of a Co-op student’s pay in wage funding.

-You must provide full-time work (minimum 30 hrs per week) for a 12 to 16-week term duration in an environmental role to be eligible for funding.
+You must provide a paid work term in a STEAM role to be eligible for funding.

 We will be working closely with you to help students bridge the school-to-work transition.
 Our team provides career support services to environmental students and professionals.